 Welcome to DimgaardEmail address:

-First, thanks to all the patreon patrons, and kickstarter backers that have made Dimgaard a huge success.
+First, thanks to all kickstarter backers, patreon patrons, and other supporters that have made Dimgaard a success.

 To the left are links to the current Dimgaard offerings.

 In January, 2015, Dimgaard released the first independent adventure for D&D © 5th edition: DG1 Secrets in the Dark (see below).
 Hundreds of adventures and supplements later, Dimgaard is helping to continue the adventure with monthly releases via kickstarter and patreon.
 After the releases, all that content will make its way here (including the hundreds of titles previously published), so check back often to see what's been added.

 As always, if you have suggestions or comments, we would love to hear from you at: firstname.lastname@example.org.

 Dimgaard predates 5th edition.
 It was originally developed in the mid-90s.
 Over time, philosophy about adventure development has congealed into these six principles.
 (Each of these points is expanded on below.)

 We have decided to host our own content moving forward.
 There are a variety of reasons, but the salient point is, we will be migrating all the Dimgaard titles here over the coming weeks.
 (And updating them!!!)

 Here are the lead ins for the current two campaigns.
 We hope you enjoy them.